wout-junius/travel-blog/src/pages/posts/introduction.md

 ## Introduction

 All my life, I've harbored a deep fascination for the wonders of Europe - its rich history, diverse cultures, and breathtaking landscapes.
 While many dream of exploring the Old Continent by air, I've always yearned for a more intimate, ground-level experience.
 That's why I am about to embark on a remarkable adventure - an Interrail journey across Europe.
-My blog will serve as a testament to the incredible rail odyssey that will take me to Hamburg, Krakow, Budapest, Bologna, Sicily, Tirano, and the enchanting Black Forest.
+My blog will serve as a testament to the incredible rail odyssey that will take me to Hamburg, Kraków, Budapest, Bologna, Sicily, Tirano, and the enchanting Black Forest.
 Join me as I look forward to sharing not just my destinations but the stories, reasons, and experiences that drive my passion for rail travel.

 ## The Beginnings of My Interrail Adventure